ibm-cloud-docs/vpc/block_storage_vpc_about.md

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).

 By default, boot volumes are deleted when you delete an instance.
-You can change the auto-delete setting in the console, from the CLI, and with the API.
+You can change the autodelete setting in the console, from the CLI, and with the API.
 A boot volume can be unattached only by deleting the instance that it is attached to.
 A boot volume cannot be detached from an instance while the instance exists.
 For more information, see [Managing Block Storage for VPC volumes](/docs/vpc?topic=vpc-managing-block-storage).

 ### Data volumes
 {: #secondary-data-volumes}